Lorenzo Quaglio the Younger

-Lorenzo Quaglio the Younger (19 December 1793 – 15 March 1869) was a genre painter and lithographer, born in Munich to the long Italian pedigree of Quaglios.
+Lorenzo Quaglio the Younger (19 December 1793, Munich – 15 March 1869) was a genre painter and lithographer, born in Munich in the Electorate of Bavaria to the long Italian pedigree of Quaglios.

 Life

 Quaglio studied under his father Joseph Quaglio and his brother Angelo Quaglio.
 He then went on to study at the Akademie München.
 He spent a few years, until 1812, working as a decorator of the court and national theaters in Munich.
 He spent time traveling through the Bavarian and Tirolian Alps.
 In 1812 his first lithography appeared, a study of nature.
 In 1820 he made a study of Bavarian folk costume.
 After 1834 he worked in Schloss Hohenschwangau.

 He died in Munich and is buried in the southern cemetery.